mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

     where :math:`dTOF` refers to the integration window size rather than the FWHM of a peak, the parameter ``BackscatteringTOFResolution`` is the fractional window size (:math:`dTOF/TOF`) of a peak at backscattering (equivalent to :math:`\sqrt{(\frac{dt_0}{t_0})^2 + (\frac{dL}{L})^2}`) and ``ThetaWidth`` :math:`= d\theta` (which is adjusted to reproduce the window size required for peaks at larger scattering angles).
+Note that for that for instances when the angular resolution is dominated by the beam divergence, it is possible to scale :math:`= d\theta` by the wavelength by setting ``ScaleThetaWidthByWavelength = True`` (to account for the wavelength dependence of the divergence).
 After execution the algorithm will print to the log estimates for these parameters given the scattering angle dependence of the final TOF window found for the peaks successfully integrated.
+    In addition a graph of the found :math:`dTOF/TOF` vs :math:`\theta` will be saved to the ``OutputFile`` if specified.

 2. Integrate the data over the range :math:`TOF_{peak} \pm 0.5*dTOF`